 The National Endowment for the Arts (NEA) Grants

-For nonprofits in the arts sector, the NEA provides grants to support projects that involve storytelling and video production.
+For nonprofits in the arts sector to support storytelling and video production projects.
 Whether you're exploring traditional or contemporary art forms, their offerings promote artistic excellence and encourage community engagement.
 This is an excellent opportunity to fund your nonprofit's storytelling initiatives.

 The John D. and Catherine T. MacArthur Foundation Grants